linhhvo/Web-app-dashboard/README.md

-# techdegree-project-7
+# WebApp dashboard
-Web app dashboard
+An interactive dashboard that has data visualizations based on provided data